Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 22-11 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Twins have gone 23-11 in games they were listed as the moneyline favorite (winning 67.6% of those games).

-- Minnesota has a 13-9 record (winning 59.1% of its games) when playing as moneyline favorites of -145 or shorter.
+- When playing as moneyline favorites with odds of -135 or shorter, Minnesota has a 16-9 record (winning 64% of its games).

-- The Twins have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The Twins have an implied moneyline win probability of 57.4% in this game.

-- Minnesota has played in 56 games with over/under set, and have combined with opponents to go over the total 24 times (24-28-4).
+- Minnesota has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 25 of those games (25-28-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.